pitt-crc/keystone-api/docs/install/settings.md

 ## General Configuration

-Keystone uses various static files and user content to facilitate operation and support user requests.
+Keystone uses various static files and user content to facilitate operation.
 By default, these files are stored in subdirectories of the installed application directory (`<app>`).

 | Setting Name              | Default Value            | Description                                                                                       |